 With Afinis’ APIs, organizations also have the power to eliminate multiple systems and processes when accessing historical payment details or paying another business via ACH.

 NACHA Rules and Requirements Your Business Needs to Know

 As much as things are changing, there are some NACHA requirements that will remain the same for you and your business.
 Here are the top three:

 - You’re still responsible for verifying your account information.
-Checking your account information ensures your business’ proprietary and payment information is correct and protected.
+Checking your account information ensures your company’s proprietary and payment information is correct and protected.
 There are several ways to verify your company before processing payments.
 One of the most popular options is the ACH Validation Test by sending a negative transaction to the bank to confirm your company’s account information.
 Other options include using a third-party validation service, customer sign-in, or testing with micro-deposits for the receiver to verify the transaction.

-- Build your business’ trust with NACHA certification.
-NACHA certification gives your business the authority and confidence in knowing that their payments and information are in good hands.
+- Build your company’s trust with NACHA certification.
+NACHA certification gives your business the authority and confidence in knowing that its payments and information are in good hands.
 The NACHA certification lets other companies know your company is committed to payment security.
 The program is for third parties who complete a number of steps including company background, compliance with rules, and risk management guidelines.
 If a third-party is handling the payment of bills or vendors, ask about the NACHA certification, and gain trust by knowing your payables are in good hands.
 If your business is considered a third-party sender, you’ll take pride in knowing the right procedures are in place for secure payments.
 If you’re not sure whether or not your company is an originator or third-party sender, use the NACHA tool.